 Laser and synchrotron research center (LASOR Center) was established in October 2012 to push the frontiers of the photon and materials science.
-LASOR has 10 groups in 2019, which is the biggest division in ISSP.
+LASOR has 10 groups in 2021, which is the biggest division in ISSP.
 Most of the research activities on the development of new lasers with an extreme performance and the application to materials science are studied in specially designed buildings D and E with large clean rooms and the isolated floor from the vibrations in Kashiwa Campus.
 On the other hand, the experiments utilizing the synchrotron radiation are performed at beamline BL07LSU in SPring-8 (Hyogo).
+We also have a clean room for a laser processing platform in Kashiwa II Campus.